nicolasying/Compiler-L_AC/readme.md

 Type checking // impelemented in processeur

-Redefinition checking // implemented in interpreter
+Redefinition checking // implemented in compilateur using isFunction